gitacoco/data-structures/Weekly_assign_07/README.md

 ## Features Overview

 - [x] Cleaning the data 100% through code
-- [x] An external reference file for all exceptions in 10 zones to keep the script neat
+- [x] An external reference file for most of the exceptions in 10 zones to keep the script neat
 - [x] Fully automated data parsing for all 10 zones
+- [x] Merge the data of individual zones through the native method of the JavaScript Array
 - [x] 100% geocoded for all location data
-- [x] Two tables are used to respectively store the location and time data
+- [x] Location and time data are distributed in two PostgreSQL tables respectively

 ## Workflow